UN panel re-examines Himalayan glacier thaw report

-NEW DELHI (Reuters) - The U.N. panel of climate scientists said Monday it was reviewing a report containing a little-known projection that Himalayan glaciers might vanish by 2035, a finding trenchantly criticized by the Indian government.
+NEW DELHI, Jan 18 (Reuters) - The U.N. panel of climate scientists said on Monday it was reviewing a report containing a litle-known projection that Himalayan glaciers might vanish by 2035, a finding trenchantly criticised by the Indian government.

 The 2007 U.N. panel report says global warming could cause the Himalaya's thousands of glaciers to vanish by 2035 if current warming rates continue.